matlab-deep-learning/Lidar-object-detection-using-complex-yolov4/README.md

 Train Custom Complex YOLO v4 Using Transfer Learning
 ----------------------------------------------------
-Run the `createTrainingData.m` function to download the Pandaset dataset[3] and create the RGB maps from the lidar data used to train the complex-YOLOv4 network.
+Run the `createTrainingData.m` function to download the Pandaset dataset and create the RGB maps from the lidar data used to train the complex-YOLOv4 network.

 Transfer learning enables you to adapt a pretrained complex YOLO v4 network to your dataset.
 Create a custom complex YOLO v4 network for transfer learning with a new set of classes and train using the `complexYOLOv4TransferLearn.m` script.